Lech Wałęsa: Solidarity movement

-After months of strikes and political deliberations, at the conclusion of the 10th plenary session of the Polish United Workers' Party (PZPR, the Polish communist party), the government agreed to enter into Round Table Negotiations that lasted from February to April 1989.
+After months of strikes and political deliberations, at the conclusion of the 10th plenary session of the Polish United Workers' Party (PZPR, the Polish Communist party), the government agreed to enter into Round Table Negotiations that lasted from February to April 1989.
 Wałęsa was an informal leader of the non-governmental side in the negotiations.
 During the talks, he traveled throughout Poland giving speeches in support of the negotiations.
-At the end of the talks, the government signed an agreement to re-establish the Solidarity Trade Union and to organize semi-free elections to the Polish parliament; in accordance with the Round Table Agreement, only members of the Communist Party and its allies could stand for 65 percent of the seats in the lower house, the Sejm.
+At the end of the talks, the government signed an agreement to re-establish the Solidarity Trade Union and to organize semi-free elections to the Polish parliament; in accordance with the Round Table Agreement, only members of the Communist party and its allies could stand for 65 percent of the seats in the lower house, the Sejm.

 In December 1988, Wałęsa co-founded the Solidarity Citizens' Committee; this was ostensibly an advisory body but in practice a political party that won the parliamentary elections in June 1989.
 Solidarity took all the seats in the Sejm that were subject to free elections, and all but one seat in the newly re-established Senate.
 Wałęsa was one of Solidarity's most public figures; he was an active campaigner, appearing on many campaign posters, but did not run for parliament himself.
 Solidarity winners in the Sejm elections were referred to as "Wałęsa's team" or "Lech's team" because they had all appeared on their election posters with Wałęsa.

 While ostensibly only chairman of Solidarity, Wałęsa played a key role in practical politics.
-In August 1989, he persuaded leaders of parties formerly allied with the Communist Party to form a non-communist coalition government—the first non-Communist government in the Soviet Bloc.
-The parliament elected Tadeusz Mazowiecki as the first non-communist Prime Minister of Poland in over forty years.
+In August 1989, he persuaded leaders of parties formerly allied with the Communist party to form a non-Communist coalition government—the first non-Communist government in the Soviet Bloc.
+The parliament elected Tadeusz Mazowiecki as the first non-Communist Prime Minister of Poland in over forty years.
+In November 1989, he delivered the speech "We the People" – taken from the preamble to the US Constitution.